Trail Work at Rattray Marsh Conservation Area

 The Waterfront Trail, east of the Bexhill Road allowance is the last remaining section of boardwalk along the main Waterfront Trail route that has not been updated.
 This section of trail is near the end of its usable life and has an uneven deck surface.
 The entire section of boardwalk is being replaced using a helical pile foundation system.
 We’re routing it to the south of the current location to avoid conflict with an existing pipeline easement in this area.

-Construction work is expected in Winter and early Spring 2022.
+Construction work is scheduled from March to June 2022.
 Access to the existing Waterfront Trail will remain open throughout most of the construction but some short-term closures may be required.